OmidTorkan-msc/OmidTorkan-msc/README.md

 # Hello, I'm Omid Torkan 👋

 ## About
 Hello!
-I'm Omid Torkan, a passionate software developer and data scientist with a strong academic background and hands-on experience in machine learning, deep learning, and natural language processing (NLP).
-I hold a Master's degree in Computer Science from the University of Milan, where I gained comprehensive knowledge in advanced AI techniques and their applications.
+I'm Omid Torkan, a passionate **Data Analyst** with a strong background in Data Engineering and Machine Learning.
+I hold a Master's degree in Computer Science from the University of Milan, where I developed expertise in data analysis, statistical modeling, and machine learning.

-Throughout my academic journey and professional experience, I have developed a solid foundation in programming languages such as Python and SQL, and I'm proficient in using various data analysis and machine learning libraries, including Pandas, NumPy, SciPy, Scikit-Learn, TensorFlow, and Keras.
-I have also worked extensively with deep learning architectures, particularly LSTM networks and bidirectional LSTMs, for NLP tasks.
+As a Data Analyst, I specialize in transforming raw data into actionable insights by applying advanced techniques in data cleaning, exploratory data analysis (EDA), and visualization using tools like Pandas, NumPy, SciPy, and Power BI.
+I am skilled at analyzing large datasets, identifying trends and patterns, and making data-driven decisions to drive business success.

-My portfolio showcases a range of projects, from sentiment analysis and data augmentation to custom machine learning model development.
-I am particularly interested in the practical applications of AI in business information systems and information retrieval, which were key focus areas in my coursework and thesis.
+I have hands-on experience with a variety of machine learning algorithms, including regression models, classification, clustering (e.g., KMeans), and time-series analysis.
+I'm proficient in building end-to-end data pipelines, automating data processes, and integrating data from multiple sources.
+I also have experience in SQL for data manipulation and query optimization.

-In addition to my technical skills, I am proficient in data visualization with Matplotlib and have experience in data pipeline automation and web scraping.
-My projects reflect a blend of theoretical knowledge and practical implementation, aiming to solve real-world problems with innovative solutions.
+I enjoy exploring real-world data problems, applying statistical methods, and developing predictive models that provide value to businesses.
+My projects reflect my ability to deliver insights and solutions through data analysis, whether it's in business performance, sentiment analysis, or other domains.

-I am always eager to learn new technologies and take on challenging projects that push the boundaries of what is possible with AI and data science.
-Feel free to explore my repositories and get in touch if you'd like to collaborate or discuss interesting ideas!
+I'm always eager to expand my knowledge and explore new data analysis techniques.
+Feel free to explore my repositories, and feel free to reach out if you'd like to collaborate or discuss innovative data solutions!

 ## Projects :